MultiSafepay/docs/content/payments/features/recurring-payments/_index.md

     Mu-->>Mu: Decrypts relevant payment details <br> to process payment Mu->>Me: Confirms successful payment
     Me->>C: Redirects to success page
+    C-->>Me: Funds are transferred

+{{< /mermaid >}}

+{{< br >}}
+{{< br >}}

+### Subsequent payment: merchant-initiated

+There are two common use-cases for merchant-initiated subsequent payments:

+- Subscriptions
+- Unscheduled payments

+Both subscriptions and unscheduled payments require a customer's consent, but no actions.
+In the request to MultiSafepay, the merchant includes the relevant token.
+MultiSafepay then decrypts the payment details to process the payment.

+{{< mermaid class="text-center" >}}

+sequenceDiagram
+    autonumber
+    participant C as Customer
+    participant Me as Merchant
+    participant Mu as MultiSafepay

+    C-->>Me: Provides consent for <br> merchant-initiated payments Me->>Mu: Places order with token
+    Mu-->>Mu: Decrypts relevant payment details <br> to process payment Mu->>Me: Confirms successful payment
+    C-->>Me: Funds are transferred

 {{< /mermaid >}}